lilagrc/Capstone----RoboPig/product_plan.md

 GoogleDoc with project notes(https://docs.google.com/document/d/1VfyTpYPLiKyFfcS762wjLxfRX27s6k7Z9VBCH8pTmP8/edit?usp=sharing)

-## Problem Statement -- busy pet owners (cats or small dogs) often have to rely on leaving a lot of food out for their pets, or counting on friends to stop by when they are out of town or working late.
+## Problem Statement
+Busy pet owners (cats or small dogs) often have to rely on leaving a lot of food out for their pets, or counting on friends to stop by when they are out of town or working late.
 Additionally, tracking a pet's weight and health can difficult if they are extrememly fluffy.
 This product, a combination of hardware and software, takes care of two issues.
 A DIY remote controlled feeder allows you to feed your pet remotely, and keep track of how many feedings they have receieved.
 The web app provides the mechanism for remotely feeding.

 ## Market Research
   _ Competition:
     - Programmable commercial feeders and other pet trackers can be purchased for pets.
 Very few come with a web or smartphone interface for managing the hardware.
     - A feeder that responds to smartphone requests was created with funding from Indigogo and a three person dev team, costs $150.
 It doesn't have browser support (only iOS), and complaints of it being unrealiable.